 P17F1: Transmission Gear Engagement Failure

 P17F1 is an OBD-II diagnostic trouble code meaning “Transmission Gear Engagement Failure.”
 The transmission is unable to properly engage the requested gear.
 Often related to internal component failure.
-This code appears across 33 vehicle models from 10 manufacturers.
+This code is most commonly reported on 2013-2023 Nissan Altima, 2014-2020 Nissan Rogue, and 2012-2021 Nissan Versa, plus 27 other vehicles, with repair costs ranging from $100 to $9,000.

 Common Causes